xiaoftao/dataconnect-solutions/solutions/ona/README.md

 Each node is a person.
 If a node interacts with another node, then they become a connection.
 An interaction can be either of the following:
--  One email
+-  One email with 5 or less recipients
--  One meeting of 5 or less participants
+-  One meeting of 5 or less attendees
--  Eight chat messages
+-  Eight chat messages (each with 5 or less recipients)

 This blend of interactions is informed by investigations from Microsoft Research (MSR) using statistical insights from US-based Microsoft employees.
 The two flags available to classify the nodes are the following and can be configured using parameters:
 -  Bridge flag: Top 15 percentile bridging index
--  Centrality flag: Top 15 percentile degree index
+-  Degree flag: Top 15 percentile degree index

 **Node Analysis Page**
 The Node Analysis page provides additional drill-down information of the interactions in the organization and insights on how people prefer to communicate.

 **Influence Analysis Page**
 Influence – Explore influential connections: Measures the influence of nodes as being well-connected to others.
+This is based on the PageRank of the graph.
 A high score identifies that the node’s perspective will cascade to others efficiently.
 How to engage:
 - Identify influencers
 - Explore the profile of the influencers: Title, Department, Country
 - Compare period vs period to analyze consistency